Dermot Gallagher

-Dermot Gallagher (born 20 May 1957 in Ringsend, Dublin, Ireland) is a retired Irish association football referee, who lives in Banbury, Oxfordshire.
+Dermot Gallagher (born 20 May 1957) is a retired Irish association football referee based in Banbury, Oxfordshire.
 He refereed in the Premier League of English football until May 2007.

 Career

 Gallagher first took up the whistle in 1978 at the suggestion of an ex-Football League linesman called Dick Bartlett.
 He was elected to the assistant referees' list of the Football League in 1985.
-Five years later he became a Football League referee at the age of only thirty-three.
-Even by his second season he was regularly handling top division games and was chosen for the new Premier League in 1992.
-He progressed to the FIFA list in 1994 after only three and a half seasons on the List.
+Five years later he became a Football League referee at the age of thirty-three.
+By his second season he was regularly handling top division games and was chosen for the new Premier League in 1992.
+He progressed to the FIFA list in 1994 after only three and a half seasons on the list.

 His first ever Premiership appointment was the 2–0 away win by Coventry at Spurs on 19 August 1992, both goals being scored by John Williams.

 In 1995, he refereed the FA Charity Shield match between Everton and Blackburn Rovers at Wembley, which Everton won with a Vinny Samways goal.
-In the same year, he was man-in-the-middle for the FA Trophy Final, also at Wembley, when Woking beat Kidderminster Harriers 2–1 after extra time.
-And to finish a busy year he was put in charge of the Under 20 World Cup Final in Qatar, which was won by Argentina in a 2–0 win over Brazil.
+In the same year, he refereed the FA Trophy Final, also at Wembley, when Woking beat Kidderminster Harriers 2–1 after extra time.
+Later that year he was in charge of the Under 20 World Cup Final in Qatar, which was won by Argentina in a 2–0 victory over Brazil.

 In 1996, he was selected to control the FA Cup Final between Liverpool and Manchester United at Wembley, which United won by an Eric Cantona goal to nil.
 That summer he refereed in the European Championships in England.
 However, he suffered a serious injury during a game and was then out of action until early 1997.